kmtsou/ktsy_group_project/README.md

 * Open the project root directory, cd into app and run the command pipenv install.
 Then cd in to react-app and npm install to install the required packages
 * Create a .env file similar to the .env example located in teh app folder
 * Create the database in the app by running pipenv run flask db migrate, flask upgrade, and flask seed all.
-* Then enter the cammand pipenv flask run in the app folde, and npm start in the react-app folder.
+* Then enter the command pipenv flask run in the app folder, and npm start in the react-app folder.

 ## Future Features
 * Adding categories for the products to have extra ways to filter the products in this page.